Mixture of Soft Prompts for Controllable Data Generation: Task Formulation

 Another way to deal with limited data is to perform data augmentation where the few-shot seed data is used to produce additional training examples $\mathcal{D}_{syn} = (\{x_k, y_k\}^p)$.
 Afterwards, all the original seed data is combined with the synthesized data $\mathcal{D}_s \cup \mathcal{D}_t \cup \mathcal{D}_{syn}$ to train a downstream model.
 To the extent the downstream model is significantly smaller than the original (\textasciitilde15x smaller in our case), this process can be viewed as knowledge distillation through data transfer.

-Using LLMs as a data augmentation tool rather than a direct predictor confers multiple benefits: (a) Generated data can be inspected, which improves interpretability and explainability. (b) It allows for flexibility through stacking supplementary data modifications, such as data denoising or filtering. (c) Data can be used to train smaller, more computation-efficient models for faster inference. (d) Data is model agnostic, leading to transferability across model types (See Section~\ref{sec:ablation}).
+Using LLMs as a data augmentation tool rather than a direct predictor confers multiple benefits: (a) Generated data can be inspected, which improves interpretability and explainability. (b) Supplementary modifications, such as data denoising or filtering, can be stacked on top of the generated data, which allows for more flexibility in improving performance. (c) Data can be used to train smaller, more computation-efficient models for faster inference. (d) Data is model agnostic, leading to transferability across model types (See Section~\ref{sec:ablation}).
 We take advantage of all these points in our method.